victorlee071200/Expert-Training-Management-Portal/README.md

 Step 1: Clone the Project

-Step 2: Go to the aasc directory
+Step 2: Go to the EMTP directory

 - `cd EMTP`